 - Add water, salt, and culture package or kefir whey.
 Filli with filtered water to within 2” of top of jar.

-- Let sit 3-4 days until the jar is bubbly and/or cloudy.
+- Secure with a lid and let sit 3-4 days until the jar is bubbly and/or cloudy.

 - Store in fridge.